 The Spaniard is confident the Gunners can keep improving following their stunning end of season form that saw them secure Champions League football for the 16th consecutive season

 The Gunners are moving quickly to strengthen ahead of the new campaign and are on the verge of sealing a move for Gonzalo Higuain having already activating Marouane Fellaini's release clause.

-Cazorla believes the future is looking bright for the north London outfit and sees no reason why the club cannot stop the slide of recent years and challenge for honors following their stunning form in 2013.
+Cazorla believes the future is looking bright for the north London outfit and sees no reason why the club cannot arrest the slide of recent years and challenge for honours following their stunning form in 2013.

 "This season we hope we can be even better and win trophies and the supporters can enjoy it.
 That is what Arsenal really wants."

 Cazorla scored 12 goals and added a further 12 assists in his maiden season in the Premier League following his €19 million move from Malaga last summer.